Meet the Barbell Rehab Team

 PT, DPT, CSCS

-Content Creator/Cert BRM Instructor
+Content Creator/BRM Course Instructor

 Ben is known by his peers as a passionate “pain nerd” and enjoys consuming a borderline irresponsible amount of literature on the dynamic and multifactorial experience of pain.
 He especially enjoys working with folks experiencing persistent spine and extremity pain along with guiding active individuals experiencing everyday aches and pains back to their valued activities.
 He is a long time hockey and fitness enthusiast and enjoys getting on the ice and in the gym recreationally as often as possible.